 Child Support And Child Custody In Wisconsin

-Child Support And Child Custody Representation: Serving Kenosha, Racine And All Of Wisconsin
+Child Support And Child Custody Representation

-Under Wisconsin family law, child custody means a parent’s ability to make decisions about a child’s life, including medical decisions, decisions about school and other important aspects of a child’s upbringing.
+Under Wisconsin family law, child custody means a parent’s ability to make decisions about a child’s life, including choice of religion, medical decisions, decisions about school and other important aspects of a child’s upbringing.
 By law, courts are required to presume that custody is held jointly by both parents until decided otherwise.

-Courts will carefully consider a family’s specific circumstances and award custody based upon what is in the best interests of a child.
+Courts will carefully consider a family’s specific circumstances and award custody and placement based upon what is in the best interests of a child.
 Most of the time this involves joint custody agreements, where neither a mother’s nor a father’s interests are superior to the other.
 Occasionally, however, the court may determine that one parent should have sole custody, leaving important decisions to that parent’s sole discretion.

-Criteria that the court will use to help determine the appropriate custody arrangement include:
+Criteria that the Court will use to help determine the appropriate custody arrangement include:

 - The preference of the child (assuming proper age)

 - The mental and physical health of the parents and child